1. What and When is Shavuot / Feast of Weeks / Pentecost

 After searching the kingdom for the next four years,

-a Jewish girl named Hadassah, using her Persian name Esther, wins the heart of the king and becomes the next queen of Persia, saves her people from utter destruction from the evil Haman, and becomes the mother of Darius II, who would carry her bloodline, and later help rebuild the Temple in Jerusalem.
+a Jewish girl named Hadassah, using her Persian name Esther, wins the heart of the king and becomes the next queen of Persia, saves her people from utter destruction from the evil Haman, and becomes the mother of Darius II, who would carry her bloodline, and later help rebuild the Temple in Jerusalem. - 369 years later in Jerusalem, Yeshua Jesus, the true Passover Lamb, is crucified on Calvary, fulfilling a promise made to Abram nearly 2,000 years before.

 On what date in history?
 The same as the day of the covenant – Passover.